 - an app for Android

 We know technologies vary from project to project.
-And different teams can propose different implementation paths for the same goal.
+And different teams can propose to make a social media app using different implementation paths for the same goal.
 It all depends on budget, requirements, and the development team’s technological focus.

 A social media app can be based on a different technological stack to attain a balance between timeline, expenses, and app maintainability.
 For best results and no delays, discuss the possible tech stack in advance with the development team.
-This way, you ensure app compatibility with future changes as well as an extended lifecycle.
+This way, you will create a social media app that will be compatible with future changes as well as have an extended lifecycle.

 An experienced team is key for timely delivery of required features.

 The following project roles ensure successful path from requirements to

 activities on the project,

 - Business Analyst – elaborates project requirements,